nhsengland/datascience/docs/our_work/c338_poud.md

 ---
-layout: base
 title: How to Assess the Privacy of Unstructured Data
+summary: What are the privacy considerations that need to be addressed when dealing with unstructured healthcare text data
 permalink: c338_poud.html
 ---

-> | "What are the privacy considerations that need to be addressed when dealing with unstructured healthcare text data "

 <figure markdown>
 ![](../images/c338fig1.png)